mykcryptodev/endaoment-integration-docs/docs/donate-to-daf.md

 }
 ```

 While there are other fields that can be included in the donation form, these are the minimum required fields to create a donation request.
-You can learn more about the donation fields in the [API Reference](../api-reference.md).
+You can learn more about the donation fields in the [API Reference docs.](https://api.dev.endaoment.org/oas#/Donation%20Pledges/DonationPledgesController_createWirePledge)

-> TODO: Add link to API Reference

 With the donation request sent to the Endaoment API, the donation will be processed and the user will receive a response containing the id of the donation pledge.
 It will be similar to the following: